brave/tor_build_scripts/README.md

 11. Merge your `brave/tor_build_scripts` PR once it's been reviewed.
 12. Prepare a PR for the `brave/brave-core-crx-packager` repo bumping the version numbers and hashes (e.g. brave/brave-core-crx-packager#390).
 13. Build a new version of the component on **dev** by building the *brave-core-ext-tor-client-update-publish-dev* project in Jenkins using your branch (in the `brave/brave-core-crx-packager` repo) instead of `master`.
+14. Once the build has finished, check that the correct version of the tor daemon is downloaded when running `brave-browser --use-dev-goupdater-url` (check the terminal log messages).
-14. Ask QA to create a milestone like https://github.com/brave/brave-browser/milestone/281 and do a manual test pass on each platform with the dev builds.
+15. Ask QA to create a milestone like https://github.com/brave/brave-browser/milestone/281 and do a manual test pass on each platform with the dev builds.
-15. Merge the `brave/brave-core-crx-packager` PR once it's been reviewed and QA has approved.
+16. Merge the `brave/brave-core-crx-packager` PR once it's been reviewed and QA has approved.
-16. Build a new version of the component on **prod** by building the *brave-core-ext-tor-client-update* project in Jenkins using the `master` branch.
+17. Build a new version of the component on **prod** by building the *brave-core-ext-tor-client-update* project in Jenkins using the `master` branch.
-17. Update to the latest version of the *Brave Tor Client Updater* component in your browser by triggering an update in `brave://components` and test that https://brave4u7jddbv7cyviptqjc7jusxh72uik7zt6adtckl5f4nwy2v72qd.onion/index.html loads fine.
+18. Update to the latest version of the *Brave Tor Client Updater* component in your browser by triggering an update in `brave://components` and test that https://brave4u7jddbv7cyviptqjc7jusxh72uik7zt6adtckl5f4nwy2v72qd.onion/index.html loads fine.
-18. Ask QA to repeat this test on all platforms.
+19. Ask QA to repeat this test on all platforms.